tensorflow/community/rfcs/20210119-determinism.md

 No error will be raised if a random op or generator is run before determinism is enabled (as is true for any other op), so users should take care to enable determinism before running any random ops or generators.

 ### Parameter Server
-Use of parameter servers adds non-deterministic behavior.
+Use of parameter servers adds nondeterministic behavior.
 In case a model constructs a ParameterServerStrategy, TensorFlow will throw an error.
 We’ll also document this in the documentation for the flag.

 ### Op Review and changes
-As part of the implementation, we will review all Ops to make a determination of their behaviour (deterministic vs non-deterministic).
-Some of the Ops that are known to be non-deterministic include:
+As part of the implementation, we will review all Ops to make a determination of their behaviour (deterministic vs nondeterministic).
+Some of the Ops that are known to be nondeterministic, at least when running on a GPU, include:

 * `tf.nn.softmax_cross_entropy_with_logits`
 * `tf.nn.sparse_softmax_cross_entropy_with_logits`
 * `tf.image.resize` with method=ResizeMethod.NEAREST
-* `tf.math.segment_sum`, `tf.math.unsorted_segment_sum`
+* `tf.math.segment_sum`, `tf.math.unsorted_segment_sum` forward
-* `tf.image.crop_and_resize gradient` to both image and boxes
+* `tf.image.crop_and_resize` gradient to both image and boxes
+* `tf.sparse.sparse_dense_matmul` forward
+* `tf.math.unsorted_segment_mean`, `tf.math.unsorted_segment_prod` and `tf.math.unsorted_segment_sqrt`; all foward
 * `tf.sparse.sparse_dense_matmul`

-* `tf.math.unsorted_segment_mean`, `tf.math.unsorted_segment_prod`
+`tf.image.sample_distorted_bounding_box` has been observed to behave nondeterministically unless you set its seed parameter, even if you call tf.random.set_seed.
+We will review this Op as part the change.
+Another case that needs review is "pulling a random number from a PRNG before its state has been initialized".

-Given the large number of Ops involved, there is a chance that we might omit raising an error for a non-deterministic Op.
+Given the large number of Ops involved, there is a chance that we might omit raising an error for a nondeterministic Op.